ubccapico/canvas-quiz-scripts/README.md

 ```
 * You will also need a [Canvas API token](https://community.canvaslms.com/docs/DOC-10806-4214724194) which you can simply paste to the file named "token" without any additional characters.

-### Runnng a Python Script
+### Running a Python Script

 #### assign_quiz
 * You can set up the input csv with the following required columns: **SIS ID** (student id) and **assignment_id**
 * If the canvas user id is available, this can be added under a column titled **ID**.
+* A student under **SIS ID** is assigned to the corresponding assignment under **assignment_id**.
 * Alternatively, any file which has the required headers can be used as input for this script.
 All extra/unrecognized columns are ignored
 ![Example input file for assign_quiz](https://github.com/Renu-R/documentation_images/blob/main/assign_quiz_sample.png)
 Fig 1: a sample input file for assign_quiz, the bolded column titles are required to run the script
 * To run the script, you can either use your terminal or drag and drop the input csv in the script file.
-* When using the terminal, navigate to the folder which contains the local repository and type in `python3 assign_quiz.py data.csv` (or whatever the name of your input file may be).
-Make sure that the input file exits within your local repository folder.
+* When using the terminal, navigate to the folder which contains the local repository and type in `python3 assign_quiz.py [Enter you input file followed by .csv].` Make sure that the input file exits within your local repository folder.

+### moderate_quiz
+* You can set up the input csv with the following required columns: **SIS ID** (student id) and **time**
+* If the canvas user id is available, this can be added under a column titled **ID**.
+* **SIS ID** refers to the list of students you want to moderate.
+The **time** column refers to extra time you would like to add to a student's attempt.
+It can be in a multiplicative or additive form.
+For example, for a 90 min quiz, a multiplicative input of 1.5  would have the same effect as an additive input of 45 mins.
+Therefore, both 1.5 and 45 are valid inputs under the column.
+* To run the script, you can either use your terminal or drag and drop the input csv in the script file.
+* When using the terminal, navigate to the folder which contains the local repository and type in `python3 moderate_quiz.py [Enter you input file followed by .csv].` Make sure that the input file exits within your local repository folder.

+### edit_override
+* You can set up the input csv with the following required columns: **SIS ID** (student id).
+* To run the script, you can either use your terminal or drag and drop the input csv in the script file.
+* **SIS ID** refers to the students you would like to add or delete from an override.
+* If the canvas user id is available, this can be added under a column titled **ID**.
+* When using the terminal, navigate to the folder which contains the local repository and type in `python3 edit_quiz.py [Enter you input file followed by .csv].` Make sure that the input file exits within your local repository folder.

+### Notes
+- The **Gradebook** from Canvas can be used as an input file for all of the scripts.
+Since it already has the user ids in it, there is no need to change the headers.
+You would only need to add the columns for **time** for **moderate_quiz** or **assignment_id** for **assign_quiz** depending on which script you wish to run.